5k5000/DeepClosing/README.md

 # Deep Closing: Enhancing Topological Connectivity in Medical Tubular Segmentation
-The repo of our paper 'Deep Closing: Enhancing Topological Connectivity in Medical Tubular Segmentation' (In submission)
+The repo of our paper 'Deep Closing: Enhancing Topological Connectivity in Medical Tubular Segmentation'

 ## Environment